 Your standard of privacy is important to us; we make it a priority.
 Most pharmacy owners don’t want anyone knowing that they are thinking about selling; that’s why we require NDA’s for all interested parties.
-We never share your information with anyone without discussing it with you first.
+We never share your information with anyone without discussing it with your first.

-Finally, we create a detailed Pharmacy Review that includes all the important details about your Pharmacy that we will use to attract potential buyers.
-We only share that with qualified interested parties who have signed an NDA after being approved by you.
+Later on, we will create a detailed Pharmacy Review that includes all the important details about your Pharmacy that we will use to attract potential buyers.
+We only share that review with qualified interested parties who have signed an NDA after being approved by you.

 PRS is a Different Kind of Broker…

 Don’t just take our word for it, listen to one of our hundreds of happy clients…